 You could even take a picture of the items so even your toddler can help clean and know which basket to put her toys in.

 Store all of your different types of paper in shallow baskets.
 You can use a shallow flat basket to store cardstock, printer paper, construction paper, stationery, notebook paper, graph paper, and sketchbooks.

 Paint supplies are great to organize in baskets.
 Store your brushes, pallets, and small paint bottles in a basket.
 These baskets are made of sturdy silver mesh which will hold up and last for years and would be easy to clean any paint spills or residue.

-She uses it for bills and personal documents.
+Fill a magazine-sized basket with file folders and use it to organize bills and personal documents.
 It would be great for storing homework papers to be graded or weekly schedules to have on hand.
 Have a designated basket for homework to be graded later.
-This way, as a home school parent, you know exactly what needs to be graded and it’s all in one spot.
+This way, as a homeschool parent, you know exactly what needs to be graded and it’s all in one spot.
 The possibilities are endless!

 Now it’s your turn to go grab some baskets and get organized.

 Baskets are great for organizing your homeschool supplies.
 If you’re short on space, you can even get baskets that hang on the wall or you can put them under the bed.

 Another idea is to hang shelves on the wall and put your baskets in a row or on your countertops.
 On the floor beside your favorite chair is a great place too.

 Tell me, which of these ways to organize homeschool supplies to you like best?
 Comment below.